Groups, workshops and training

 Professional training

 We provide domestic abuse training for professional organisations in Bradford.
-Please click below for dates and to book.
+Please click below for dates and to book, or for information on how to subscribe to our newsletter.

 The Early Intervention and Prevention Team delivers and facilitates group-based support for survivors of Domestic Abuse and Sexual Violence.